Honduran Independence Party: Reception by Belizeans

 As the HIP prepared to contest the 1957 general election, Belizeans had a few questions for them.
 How serious was the PUP split, and could it be repaired?
-If the party wanted independence, even eventually as the name suggested, why split with the PUP in the first place?
+If the party wanted independence, even eventually, as the name suggested, why split with the PUP in the first place?
 And just what the heck was "Honduras", anyway?
 (Shoman).
 A puzzled electorate offered nearly 18% of its votes, but no seats, to the new party, placing them second behind the victorious PUP.

-For a summary of results, see 1957 British Honduras legislative election.

 Devolution

 A discouraged Richardson resigned as Leader in February 1958 and left for Trinidad.
 Goldson carried the party along a little further, but he had no choice but to meet with members of the National Party (Belize) (NP) to ask for a merger.
 The details were worked out in early summer, and the HIP was dissolved on June 25, 1958 (one day before the NP) and merged to form the National Independence Party (Belize) on July 1.